PBearson/ESP32-With-ESP-PROG-Demo/README.md

 ### Configure gdbinit

-You can try to run `idf.py openocd gdb` again, and most likely you will see output similar to the following:
+You can try to run `idf.py gdb` again, and most likely you will see output similar to the following:

 ![image](https://user-images.githubusercontent.com/11084018/154603121-c4336640-edfa-46c5-853a-47a6528c0a07.png)

 Most notably, we can see that a breakpoint was placed at address 0x400d7130.
 This is supposedly the address of `app_main` in our script.
 However, the program will probably never hit the breakpoint, and the debugger will wait forever.
 This is because we are giving GDB the symbol information from the MQTT ELF file.
 This includes the address of `app_main`, which will differ from project to project.
 Therefore, the firmware running on the ESP32 has a different `app_main` address than the firmware we just built.

-To solve this issue, we can observe that `idf.py openocd gdb` reads in some initial commands from a file called `gdbinit`, which exists in the `build` directory.
+To solve this issue, we can observe that `idf.py gdb` reads in some initial commands from a file called `gdbinit`, which exists in the `build` directory.
 For example, in my case, this file exists on the following path:

 `$HOME/esp/esp-idf/examples/protocols/mqtt/tcp/build/gdbinit`